micmejia/bible-dump/NKJV/Deuteronomy/Deut 18.md

 ###### 1
-"The priests, the Levites--all the tribe of Levi--shall have [^a]no part nor inheritance with Israel; they shall eat the offerings of the Lord made by fire, and His portion.
+"The priests, the Levites--all the tribe of Levi--shall have no part nor inheritance with Israel; they shall eat the offerings of the Lord made by fire, and His portion.

 ###### 2
 Therefore they shall have no inheritance among their brethren; the Lord is their inheritance, as He said to them.

 ###### 3
-"And this shall be the priest's due[^b] from the people, from those who offer a sacrifice, whether _it is_ bull or sheep: they shall give to the priest the shoulder, the cheeks, and the stomach.
+"And this shall be the priest's due from the people, from those who offer a sacrifice, whether _it is_ bull or sheep: they shall give to the priest the shoulder, the cheeks, and the stomach.

 ###### 4
 The firstfruits of your grain and your new wine and your oil, and the first of the fleece of your sheep, you shall give him.